precimed/mixer/README.md

 ## Authors

-Oleksandr Frei (NORMENT, University of Oslo)
+Dominic Holland (Center for Multimodal Imaging and Genetics, University of California at San Diego) Oleksandr Frei (NORMENT, University of Oslo)
 Anders M. Dale (Center for Multimodal Imaging and Genetics, University of California at San Diego)